 Working with false attacks¶

-After analyzing an attack, you may conclude that all requests in this attack or the part of them are false positives.
-To prevent the WAF node from recognizing such requests as attacks during further traffic analysis, you can mark several requests or the entire attack as a false positive.
+After analyzing an attack, you may conclude that all or some requests in this attack are false positives.
+To prevent the WAF node from recognizing such requests as attacks in future traffic analysis, you can mark several requests or the entire attack as a false positive.